Size versus truthfulness in the House Allocation problem: Online interpretation and lower bounds

-Let $\mathcal{S}$ be the set of all the permutations of agents' preference lists of the triangle instance.
+Let $\mathcal{S}$ \bahar{denote} the set of all the permutations of agents' preference lists of the triangle instance.
 Consider now a random instance $S_{uni}$ as the uniform distribution of $\mathcal{S}$.
-It is obvious that the output of any serial dictatorship mechanism (which is deterministic truthful and Pareto optimal) running on $\mathcal{S}$ is the same.
-Hence, for any serial dictatorship mechanism (SDM), $\mathbb{E}_{uni}(r(SDM,S_{uni}))$ is equal to the inverse of the approximation ratio of RSDM (which is just SDM with uniformly random order of agents) when running on the triangle instance. \\
+It is obvious that the output of any serial dictatorship mechanism (which is \piotr{a} deterministic, truthful and Pareto optimal \piotr{mechanism, defined by a specific fixed order of the agents}) running on $\mathcal{S}$ is the same.
+Hence, for any serial dictatorship mechanism (SDM), $\mathbb{E}_{uni}(r(SDM,S_{uni}))$ is equal to the inverse of the approximation ratio of RSDM, which is just SDM with \bahar{the order of agents chosen uniformly at random,} when running on the triangle instance. \\

 {\bf Online lower bound.} We now apply these preliminaries to the online version of our problem.
-Recall that applicants in this online problem are truthful due to truthfulness of serial dictatorship mechanism.
+Recall that applicants in this online problem are truthful due to the truthfulness of serial dictatorship mechanism.
 The strategy of the administrator is a random order in which the applicants are interviewed.
-More precisely, let $\Pi$ denote the set of all the permutations of applicants and $P$ be the set of probability distributions on $\Pi$.
-Let $\Pi_p$ be a random order of applicants, where the order is selected according to the distribution $p\in P$ on $\Pi$, and then the strategy set of the administrator is $\{\Pi_p,p\in P\}$.
-We will show that the best strategy for the administrator is to select applicants' order uniformly at random. \begin{theorem} The best strategy for the administrator in the online problem is to select applicants' order uniformly at random.
-Thus, any other randomized strategy, than the one used in Algorithm \ref{alg:randomindifference}, would lead to an approximation guarantee worse than $\frac{e}{e-1}$. \end{theorem}
+More precisely, let $\Pi$ denote the set of all the permutations of applicants and \piotr{$P(\Pi)$} be the set of probability distributions on $\Pi$.
+Let $\Pi_p$ be a random order of applicants, where the order is selected according to the distribution $p\in \piotr{P(\Pi)}$ on $\Pi$, and then the strategy set of the administrator is $\{\Pi_p \piotr{\,\, : \,\,} p\in \piotr{P(\Pi)}\}$.
+We will show that the best strategy for the administrator is to select applicants' order uniformly at random. \begin{theorem} The best strategy for the administrator in the online problem is to select the applicants' order uniformly at random.
+Thus, any other randomised strategy, than the one used in Algorithm \ref{alg:randomindifference}, would lead to an approximation guarantee worse than $\frac{e}{e-1}$. \end{theorem}